What is a sexual assault?

 How to report a sexual assault

 Report sexual assault matters to your local police station or call police on 131 444.
-Sex Assault Squad can be contacted by Tel: (08) 9428 1600 or you can email us.
+Sex Assault Squad can be contacted on (08) 9428 1600 or by email.

 Why should I report a sexual assault?

 When a victim reports a sexual assault to police they will be offered access to the Department of Health's free and confidential counselling services.

 If the sexual assault was recent and the victim agrees, the counsellor will arrange for a forensic medical examination.
 This examination will gather evidence for court, if the victim decides to pursue criminal action.

 If the victim prefers not to involve police at this stage they can contact the Sexual Assault Resource Centre 24-hour crisis line on (08) 6458 1828 or freecall on 1800 199 888 to access counselling and medical services.
 This service is available 24 hours a day, 7 days a week.